antrea-io/antrea/docs/contributors/code-generation.md

 and [protoc-gen-go-grpc](https://github.com/grpc/grpc-go) to generate CNI gRPC service code.

 If you make any change to [cni.proto](../../pkg/apis/cni/v1beta1/cni.proto), you can re-generate the code by invoking `make codegen`.
+Make sure that you commit your changes before running the script, and that you commit the generated code after running it.

 ## Extension API Resources and Custom Resource Definitions